rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

 That's the basics of role-based authorization in GraphQL with Apollo Server.
-In this examplwe, rhe role is only a string that needs to be checked.
+In this example, the role is only a string that needs to be checked.
 In a more elaborate role-based architecture, the role might change from a string to an array that contains many roles.
 It eliminates the need for an equal check, since you can check to see if the array includes a targeted role.
 Using arrays with a roles is the foundation for a sophisticated role-based authorization setup.

 {{% sub_chapter_header "Setting Headers in GraphQL Playground" "graphql-playground-headers" %}}

-You set up authorization for your GraphQL application, and now you just need to to verify that it works.
+You set up authorization for your GraphQL application, and now you just need to verify that it works.
 The simplest way to test this type of application is to use GraphQL Playground to run through different scenarios.
-Let's do it together The user deletion scenario will be used as an example, but you should test all the remaining scenarios for practice.
+The user deletion scenario will be used as an example, but you should test all the remaining scenarios for practice.

-Before a user can perform a delete action, there must be a sign-n, so we execute a `signIn` mutation in GraphQL Playground with a non admin user.
+Before a user can perform a delete action, there must be a sign-in, so we execute a `signIn` mutation in GraphQL Playground with a non admin user.
 Consider trying this tutorial with an admin user later to see how it performs differently.

 {{< highlight javascript >}}
 mutation {